andraztori/marrakesh/architecture.md

 - If maximum iterations reached without convergence, log a warning

 **Campaign Convergence**:
-- Campaigns converge their pacing multipliers to meet impression or budget targets
+- Campaigns converge their control variables (pacing multipliers) to meet impression, budget, or average value targets
-- Uses `ConvergeControllerProportional` (which wraps `ControllerProportional`) for smooth adjustments
+- Uses `ControllerProportional` (which wraps `ControllerProportionalCore`) for smooth adjustments
-- Each convergence target (`ConvergeTargetTotalImpressions`, `ConvergeTargetTotalBudget`) defines what to converge to
+- Each convergence target (`CampaignTargetTotalImpressions`, `CampaignTargetTotalBudget`, `CampaignTargetAvgValue`) defines what to converge to
-- The controller (`ConvergeControllerProportional`) handles how to converge
+- The controller (`ControllerProportional` or `ControllerConstant`) handles how to converge
 - Convergence tracks the number of iterations taken to converge, stored in `SimulationStat`

 **Seller Convergence**:
-- Sellers with `TOTAL_COST` strategy converge boost factors to balance supply costs with target costs
+- Sellers with `TOTAL_COST` strategy converge boost factors to balance supply costs with target costs using `ControllerProportional`
-- Sellers with `NONE` strategy maintain constant boost factors
+- Sellers with `NONE` strategy maintain constant boost factors using `ControllerConstant`
-- First-price sellers don't use boost factors
+- First-price sellers typically use boost factor of 1.0 (no effect)

 This is not a pacing algorithm to be studied—it's a **simulation calibration tool** that ensures campaigns and sellers operate at their optimal point, allowing clean observation of other marketplace dynamics.

 ### Convergence Architecture

-The system uses a **strategy pattern** for convergence with trait-based dynamic dispatch:
+The system uses a **strategy pattern** for convergence with trait-based dynamic dispatch.
+Both campaigns and sellers use `Vec`s to support multiple convergence targets and controllers:

 **Core Traits and Types**:
 - `ControllerState`: Trait for controller state (replaces `ConvergingVariables`)
 - `ControllerStateSingleVariable`: Concrete type storing a single `f64` value (pacing or boost)
-- `ConvergeTargetAny<T>`: Generic trait for convergence targets, parameterized by statistic type
+- `CampaignTargetTrait`: Trait for campaign convergence targets (works with `CampaignStat`)
   - Methods: `get_actual_and_target`, `converge_target_string`
   - Provides the target value and actual value for convergence calculations
+- `SellerTargetTrait`: Trait for seller convergence targets (works with `SellerStat`)
+  - Methods: `get_actual_and_target`, `converge_target_string`
+  - Provides the target value and actual value for convergence calculations
-- `ConvergeController`: Trait for controlling convergence behavior
+- `ControllerTrait`: Trait for controlling convergence behavior
   - Methods: `next_controller_state`, `get_control_variable`, `create_controller_state`, `controller_string`
   - Handles the actual convergence logic and state management

 **Controller Implementations**:
-- `ConvergeControllerConstant`: Constant controller that maintains a fixed value
+- `ControllerConstant`: Constant controller that maintains a fixed value
-  - Used for campaigns/sellers with `ConvergeNone` target
+  - Used for campaigns/sellers with no convergence target
   - Initializes controller state with the specified default value
-- `ConvergeControllerProportional`: Proportional controller that adjusts based on error between target and actual
+- `ControllerProportional`: Proportional controller that adjusts based on error between target and actual
-  - Uses `ControllerProportional` internally for the control algorithm
+  - Uses `ControllerProportionalCore` internally for the control algorithm
   - Default parameters: tolerance_fraction=0.005 (0.5%), max_adjustment_factor=0.2 (20%), proportional_gain=0.1 (10%)
   - Initializes controller state with pacing/boost = 1.0
   - Provides `new_advanced()` method for custom parameter configuration: